RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonWindows.rst

 Now let's install Python 3 using Miniconda.
 Follow these steps:

 1. Go to Conda_ and download the Miniconda "Python 3.6" Windows 64-bit installer (Note: the version may have changed since the time of this writing; just make sure to select the latest version of Python beginning with "3.").
 #.
 When you open the installer for Miniconda, after agreeing to the terms, you'll see a screen that says "Install for: ".
-Select the button that says "All Users" and then click "Next" to carry on with the installation process.
+Select the button that says "All Users" and then click "Next" to carry on with the installation process. **Accept all of the default options** during this process.
 #.
+Now, **close and reopen** Git Bash for the changes to take effect.
-Verify that Python 3 installed correctly by opening Git Bash and typing ``python -V``.
+#.
+Verify that Python 3 installed correctly by typing ``python -V``.
 It should print to the screen the version of Python you just installed.
 #.
-Now, close and reopen Git Bash again and enter the following commands into your shell: ``cd ~`` and press Enter, and then ``touch .bashrc`` and press Enter, and then ``start .bashrc`` and press Enter.
+Enter the following commands into Git Bash:

+   1. ``cd ~`` and press Enter.
+   #. ``touch .bashrc`` and press Enter.
+   #. ``start .bashrc`` and press Enter.

    The ``.bashrc`` file will open in a text editor.
-Enter this line into the file exactly as it appears: ``alias python='winpty python.exe'`` then save and close the file.
+Enter this line into the file exactly as it appears here: ``alias python='winpty python.exe'`` then save and close the file.
+#.
 Back on the command line, enter ``source .bashrc`` and press Enter.
-You may see a message about ``.bashrc`` and ``bash_profile``; that's all good.
+You may see a message about *.bashrc* and *bash_profile*; that's all good.

 Make Your First Local Python Program
 ====================================